It is a medicine indicated for the symptomatic relief of gastric disorders.

 Pepsamar contains aluminum hydroxide as an active ingredient.
 It works by neutralizing the acids released in the stomach.

 Sanofi-Aventis Farmacêutica manufactures Pepsamar.
 The aluminum hydroxide is available without a prescription.

 Aluminum hydroxide is an inorganic salt used as an antacid.
-It is a basic compound that acts by neutralizing hydrochloric acid in gastric secretions.
+It is an essential compound that acts by neutralizing hydrochloric acid in gastric secretions.

 Subsequent increases in pH can inhibit the action of pepsin.
 An increase in bicarbonate ions and prostaglandins can also confer cytoprotective effects.

 Pepsamar is used to lower phosphate levels in certain kidney conditions.
-It binds to phosphate in the intestine so it is less absorbed into the body.
+It binds to phosphate in the intestine, which is less absorbed into the body.
 Controlling phosphate levels helps prevent bone problems (renal osteodystrophy).

-This compound belongs to the class of inorganic compounds known as post-transition metal hydroxides.
+This compound belongs to the inorganic compounds known as post-transition metal hydroxides.

 - Post-transition metal hydroxide / Inorganic post-transition metal salt / Inorganic hydride / Inorganic oxide / Inorganic salt.

-Gastric-peptic disease occurs as a result of an imbalance between protective factors, such as mucus, bicarbonate, and prostaglandin secretion, and aggressive factors, such as hydrochloric acid, pepsin, and Helicobacter pylori (H. pylori).
+The gastric-peptic disease occurs due to an imbalance between protective factors, such as mucus, bicarbonate, and prostaglandin secretion, and aggressive factors, such as hydrochloric acid, pepsin, and Helicobacter pylori (H. pylori).

-Pepsamar works by restoring the acid-base balance, attenuating the activity of pepsin and increasing the secretion of bicarbonate and prostaglandin.
+Pepsamar works by restoring the acid-base balance, attenuating pepsin activity, and increasing the secretion of bicarbonate and prostaglandin.